+Here are some tips to help you reduce what you need to print.
+There are also case studies by production staff, detailing their efforts in going paperless.
 And if you're looking for a reason to switch to paperless accounting, this is it: There are no rules on how you must keep records.
-You can keep them on paper, digitally or as part of a software program (like book-keeping software).
-This is direct from HMRC's mouth - see more here.
+You can keep them on paper, digitally or as part of a software program (like book-keeping software) - more from HMRC here.

-Great for annotating documents with text - just click on the briefcase icon to reveal the toolbar.
-Great for contracts, PPM books, storyboards and invoices.
+Great for annotating contracts, PPM books, storyboards or invoices with text - just click on the briefcase icon to reveal the toolbar.
 You can also add your signature to the annotate function and sign contracts, invoices and the PIBs very easily!
 Follow the file path: Tools / Annotate / Signature / Manage Signatures to add yours or see here for a full explanation.

 TO DO LISTS

-If you're looking to make the switch from a paper notebook to a digital one, here are some great list making/productivity apps.
-We can also recommend Trello for to do lists, and Evernote for keeping all of your lists and documents together (handy for archiving old call sheets or budgets for reference).
+If you're looking to make the switch from a paper notebook to a digital one, we recommend Trello for to do lists, and Evernote for keeping all of your lists and documents together (handy for archiving old call sheets or budgets for reference).

 NOTABILITY & iANNOTATE

-For larger projects, there's Scriptation, an amazing app which lets you annotate scripts, and then retain those annotations as you update your script with new revisions.
-The app will even tell you if something you've previously annotated has been changed or deleted, amazing!
+For larger projects, there's Scriptation, a script annotation app which retains annotations as you update your script with new revisions.
+The app will also tell you if something you've previously annotated has been changed or deleted.
 It also features a handy tool for actors and sound mixers that automatically highlights dialogues with the tap of a button.

 Prodflow allows you to have your own custom branded app for your production company.
 You can share production documents and details (such as callsheets, scripts, treatment, etc.) with the crew, freelancers, clients and agency, effortlessly and paperlessly.
 You can also filter information accordingly and ensure everyone’s on the same page.